-What is a financial model?
+What is a Financial Model?

-A financial model is the summary of a company’s performance based on certain variables that helps the business forecast future financial performance.
+A financial model is the summary of a company’s performance, based on certain variables, that helps the business forecast future financial performance.
 In other words, it helps a company see the likely financial results of a decision in quantitative terms.
-The measurements and skills used to construct the model include: knowledge of the company’s operations, accounting, corporate finance, and excel spreadsheets.
+The measurements and skills used to construct the model include knowledge of the company’s operations, accounting, corporate finance, and Excel spreadsheets.

 A financial model takes the following mathematical representations into consideration – cash flow projections, depreciation schedules, debt service, inventory levels, rate of inflation, etc. These variables are then tested via various outputs to determine the impact of a change in one variable or another.
-This allows the company to really quantify its decisions in the policies it puts into place, the financial obligations it makes, and the restrictions imposed by investors or lenders.
+This allows the company to really quantify its decisions as to the policies it puts in place, the financial obligations it makes, and the restrictions imposed by investors or lenders.
 A great example of a basic financial model is a cash budget.

-There are various types of financial models, as outlined in more detail our article exclusively on the subject.
+There are various types of financial models, as outlined in more detail in our article exclusively on the subject.
 When asking yourself “what is a financial model” is also important to ask, “what types are there”?

 This is the basic building block financial model.
 It takes the 3 financial statements and links them together in Excel to make a dynamically linked financial model that connects the income statement, balance sheet, and cash flow statement.

-We hope this has helped you understand, what is a financial model?
+We hope this has helped you understand, “What is a financial model?”
 While the three core statements are the backbone of the financial model, the depreciation schedule is one of many supporting schedules that help solidify a model.
 Read more about other types of supporting schedules: